-- The broil burner is very powerful.
+- The oven of this range is designed for closed-door broiling.
+Opening the door turns off the broil heating element during broiling.
+If the door is not closed, the Broil mode will ultimately cancel itself. - The broil heating element is very powerful.
 Follow recipe directions and monitor food closely to reduce risk of burning food. - Always use a broiler pan and grid for excess fat and grease drainage.
-This will help to reduce splatter, smoke, and flare-ups. - Do not use a broiler pan without a grid.
+This will help to reduce splatter, smoke, and flare-ups.
+Do not use a broiler pan without a grid.
 Oil can cause a grease fire. - Do not cover the grid and broiler pan with aluminum foil.
 Doing so will cause a fire.